anandu2019/TaskMangement/README.md

 1. # Task-Manager
 Task Manager is a simple application that allows users to manage their tasks.
-It supports user authentication, task creation, updating, deletion, and retrieval.

 2. Features included
 a.)
 User authentication (Sign up and Log in).